-SavaPage is a Java program and needs JDK 8 or higher to be installed.
+SavaPage is a Java program and must have JDK 8 (but preferably version 11) or higher installed.
 Check the installation by executing both the java and javac commands: they should echo usage information.

 On Debian based systems you can install the JDK package with this command: